 College Factual analyzes over 2,000 colleges and universities in its annual rankings and ranks them in a variety of ways, including most diverse, best overall quality, best for non-traditional students, and much more.

-According to College Factual's 2021 analysis, Coppin is ranked #1,420 out of 1,715 schools in the nation that were analyzed for overall quality.
-This is an improvement over the previous year, when Coppin held the #1,488 spot on the Best Overall Colleges list.
+College Factual ranked Coppin as #1,758 out of 2,241 colleges and universities in the country on its 2023 Best Colleges list.
+This is an improvement over the previous year, when Coppin held the #2,074 spot on the Best Overall Colleges list.

 Another measure that is often used to estimate how much access students will have to their professors is how many faculty members are full-time.
 The idea here is that part-time faculty tend to spend less time on campus, so they may not be as available to students as full-timers.

 The full-time faculty percentage at Coppin State University is 51%.
 This is comparable to the national average of 47%.